Veridise/veridise-docs/zkvanguard-legacy/index.md

 :::

-## What is ZK Vanguard (Legacy)?
+## What is ZK Vanguard (Circom)?

-ZK Vanguard (Legacy) is a static analysis tool used to discover common vulnerabilities in zero-knowledge (ZK) circuits.
+ZK Vanguard (Circom) is a static analysis tool used to discover common vulnerabilities in zero-knowledge (ZK) circuits.
 This legacy version only supports detecting bugs in ZK circuits written in [circom](https://docs.circom.io/).

 ## General Usage Instructions